The Bankrate promise

 Before a balance transfer

-1. Confirm a balance transfer is the right choice
+1. Confirm a balance transfer is the right choice for you

-2. Compare offers
+2. Compare individual card offers

 Here are a few things to look for when comparing balance transfer cards:

-3. Take note of the fine pint
+3. Take note of the fine print

-Lastly, as noted briefly above, be sure to take the card’s variable APR into consideration before you apply.
+Finally, take the card’s variable APR into consideration before you apply.
 If you fail to pay off your balance within the allotted introductory window, the variable APR will kick in for your remaining balance.

 The bottom line